 In June, Avalere Health, a health care consulting company, analyzed 123 plans offered by state health insurance exchanges, including Covered California.
 The analysis found, in one case, that more than 60 percent of the plans place all covered drugs for multiple sclerosis in the specialty drug tier.

-If a medication you take falls into the specialty drug category, there are some steps you can take to avoid or pay a monster bill:• Talk to your doctor about alternatives.
-Are there drugs that will work for you in a cheaper category?
+If a medication you take falls into the specialty drug category, there are some steps you can take to avoid or pay a monster bill:

 Some pharmacies will go to bat for you with drug companies.
 Komoto Healthcare, which has four pharmacies in Kern and Tulare counties, is creating a “patient assistance program” because so many customers have been hit by huge coinsurance rates for specialty drugs this year.